 Core Curriculum and Writing in the Discipline

-The Writing in the Discipline program (WID) supports writing objectives already in place in the Core Curriculum Foundation Level Courses.
-ENG 112 Thinking Through Literature and PHL 150 Introductory Philosophy in the Core habit of Literacy, Dialogue, and Expression are required of every student.
-The WID program then incorporates both a prominent contemporary theory of college writing instruction and national best practices: to use a multi-disciplinary model for the teaching of writing.
-The WID program provides students with writing intensive courses and various kinds of writing assignments to deepen thinking about disciplinary content and to gain a better understanding of the forms of writing in their potential professions.
+The Writing in the Discipline program (WD) supports writing objectives already in place in the two-course Writing Embedded core sequence, consisting of courses in English 112 and Philosophy 150 required of every student.
+This program incorporates both a prominent contemporary theory of college writing instruction and a national trend—the rise in universities adopting this interdisciplinary model for the teaching of writing.
+The WD program provides students with writing intensive courses and various kinds of writing assignments to deepen thinking about disciplinary content and to gain a better understanding of the forms of writing in their professions.

 By offering writing intensive courses in every major, this program: